yellowdog/python-examples/README.md

 ## Groups

-When creating and removing groups, a list of roles can can be supplied and the group will be created or updated with the roles specified.
+When creating and updating groups, a list of roles can can be supplied and the group will be created or updated with the roles specified.
 Roles can be identified by their names or YellowDog IDs.

 Example: